 The novel is rich with information about Somali culture and folklore which enriched it greatly.
 Readers will have an opportunity to learn something new upon reading this book.

 The sex scenes were skillfully executed drawing a balance between sex as we know it (ordinary, missionary style) and sex in its new shapes and forms with a woman not afraid to ask for it.
 In some African contexts, women aim to please the men while holding themselves back but in this case, Ameena sought to please and be pleased.
 It was liberating for her to desire and explore sex and the different sex styles.

 The language is beautifully peppered with humour in both English and Luganda, therefore, making the story palatable.
-The novel is fast-paced and compelling in that it holds your attention from page to page.
-However, some parts in the novel dragged on and I wanted to skip pages but I stuck to reading so I wouldn’t miss anything.
-Some parts of the narration should have been made shorter as they weighed down the book.
-But nevertheless, the novel is brilliant.
+The novel is fast-paced and compelling.
+However, some parts of the novel dragged on and weighed down the book.